 For each provider or service indicated, select the type of qualifications required.

-For any selection other than Licensed Required provide a description of the provider qualification.
+For any selection other than “License Required” provide a description of the provider qualifications.

 Review Criteria

 For each provider qualification, the description should be sufficiently clear, detailed and complete to permit the reviewer to determine that the State’s election meets applicable federal statutory, regulatory and policy requirements.